Rigidity/chia-tools/README.md

-# chia-utils
+# chia-tools
-A set of utilities for the Chia Network, written in TypeScript.
+A set of tools for the Chia Network, written in TypeScript.